rails/rails/guides/source/active_record_validations_callbacks.md

 The displayed text for each error message will always be formed by the capitalized name of the attribute that holds the error, followed by the error message itself.

-Both the +form.error_messages+ and the +error_messages_for+ helpers accept options that let you customize the +div+ element that holds the messages, change the header text, change the message below the header, and specify the tag used for the header element.
+Both the `form.error_messages` and the `error_messages_for` helpers accept options that let you customize the `div` element that holds the messages, change the header text, change the message below the header, and specify the tag used for the header element.
 For example,

 ```erb
 <%= f.error_messages :header_message => "Invalid product!",